zettadb/kunlun/INSTALL.kunlun.md

 [
    {
-      "id":1,               ID of the node. must be unique in a Kunlun DDC.
+      "id":1,               ID of the node. must be unique in a Kunlun cluster.
-      "name":"comp1",       name of the node. must be unique in a Kunlun DDC.
+      "name":"comp1",       name of the node. must be unique in a Kunlun cluster.
       "ip":"127.0.0.1",     IP of the computer server on which the computing node runs "port":5401,          the computing node is listening on this port "user":"abc",         user name and password to connect to the computing node